You know what I dislike more than anything else in the garden?

 Why most Backyard play areas don’t work well

 As a mom, I get the practicality that your own backyard park can have, especially if the play structures are located in plain sight from, say, a kitchen window, but personally, I prefer to integrate the play opportunities with the rest of the garden as much as possible.
 I also think they should be designed for longevity – meaning that they aren’t useless in a couple of years when the kids outgrow them.
-Swings and many other features can be functional and beautiful for people at many ages.
+Swings and many other features can be functional and beautiful for people at many ages and can turn your outdoor space into something that has timeless appeal.

 - Kids can get bored quickly and move on.
 If there is only one play area…then there is no place to move onto.